dart-lang/language/working/0723-static-extensions/feature-specification.md

 `E`.
 Type inference for the tearoff is performed by subtyping matching `M <# C<TypeArguments>` solving for `TypeParameters1`.

-*Inference use the explicitly given `TypeArguments` to constrain the (possibly larger set of) type parameters of `E`, ignoring the downwards context.
+*Inference uses the explicitly given `TypeArguments` to constrain the (possibly larger set of) type parameters of `E`, ignoring the downwards context.
 An equivalent but less direct formulation can be obtained by performing downwards inference on the fully resolved